Tech-at-DU/d3-tutorial/04-scales/readme.md

 A scale needs to know the domain, this is where the values come from.
 The domain can be a range like a minimum and maximum value.

-For example in our cities data the x value is roughly in the range of -46 to +122.
+For example, in our cities data, the x value is roughly in the range of -46 to +122.

 The domain for the countries might be an array of all available country names: `['USA', 'Pakistan', 'Italy', 'Brazil']`.